-Note: Hiding the grading period grade from student reports will also hide the category-level grades from the student report.
+Note: Hiding the grading period grade from student reports also hides the category-level grades from the student report.

 You can also add a custom grade column to your gradebook from the Final Grade Settings section.
 Enable the Add a custom overall grade column checkbox in the Custom Overall Grade section to add the custom column next to the Overall grade column.
 If you enable this feature, your gradebook displays both a custom overall grade column and the calculated overall grade column.

 - Changes in the custom column do not affect the calculated grade.

 - Custom column grades display in student report cards and any reports seen by parents.
 Grades in the calculated column are not visible to students or parents.